Bibliography

 Quanti GES

 The method for quantifying GHG emissions related to an action is a method developed by ADEME since 2014.
-It makes it possible to compare a “with action” scenario and a “without action” scenario at various key moments of the action, via analysis of a consequence tree and an accounting of GHGs using emission factors.
+It allows comparison of a "with action" scenario and a "without action" scenario at various key moments of the action, via analysis of a consequence tree and accounting of GHGs using emission factors.

 A version 3 was published in 2022, more robust and operational.

-⏳[WIP] Regarding the link between the Project Footprint method and QuantiGES, a bibliographic review is underway and will be proposed in 2025.
+⏳[WIP] Regarding the link between the Project Footprint method and QuantiGES, a bibliographic review is underway and will be presented soon.

 For more information, you can consult: